The sentence is already on the page when you realize you do not want it to be the first thing anyone reads.

 Softening layer

-Tracing paper, vellum, pale tissue, or light paint can blur the writing without adding much thickness.
+Tracing paper, vellum, pale tissue, or a very dry brushed color layer can soften the writing without adding much thickness.

 Collage cover